priyankasenapati/Priyanka_Module15_Statistics-and-R/README.md

 one-sample test was used to get the p-value for each of the lots.

-one-sample test
+- one-sample test:
-LOT1 one-sample t-test
+* LOT1 one-sample t-test
 data:  sample_lot1$PSI
 t = 0, df = 49, p-value = 1
 alternative hypothesis: true mean is not equal to 1500